wenjunma004/kuberhealthy/docs/K8s-KPIs-with-Kuberhealthy.md

       action: keep
       regex: true
 ```

-You can also specify the target endpoint to be scraped using this example:
+You can also specify the target endpoint to be scraped using this example job:
 ```
 - job_name: kuberhealthy
   scrape_interval: 1m